Odessa strikes hit Western arms: Russia

 Cereal prices in Africa -- the world's poorest continent where food supplies are critically tight -- surged because of an exports slump.

-Lavrov, who will visit Uganda, Ethiopia and Congo-Brazzaville on the tour, told Shoukry that Russia would meet grain orders.
+Lavrov, who will visit Uganda, Ethiopia and Congo-Brazzaville on the tour, told his Egyptian counterpart Sameh Shoukry that Russia would meet grain orders.

 "We confirmed the commitment of Russian exporters of cereal products to meet their orders in full," he said in a press conference.

-Zelensky said the strikes on Odessa showed Moscow could not be trusted to keep its promises and that dialogue with Moscow was becoming increasingly untenable.
+Zelensky said the strikes on Odessa showed Moscow could not be trusted to keep its promises.

-Under the deal brokered by Turkish president Recep Tayyip Erdogan and United Nations chief Antonio Guterres, Odessa is one of three designated export hubs.
+Under the deal brokered by Turkish President Recep Tayyip Erdogan and Guterres, Odessa is one of three designated export hubs.

 Ukrainian officials said grain was being stored in the port at the time of the strike, but food stocks did not appear to have been hit.